VibrantResources/vib_vehiclehandling/README.md

 # DISCLAIMER!!!!

-- dUe to the amount of handling files within, it'd be difficult to list every single person we may owe credit to so CREDIT WHERE CREDIT IS DUE
+- Due to the amount of handling files within, it'd be difficult to list every single person we may owe credit to so CREDIT WHERE CREDIT IS DUE

 - If you or someone you know is owed credit then please feel free to reach out to us on our Discord and open a ticket!
 We'll be more than happy to discuss!